Benson-Mwanake/react-hooks-react-router-nested-routes-v6/README.md

 - Create nested routes using `children` and `Outlet`.
 - DRY up code with nested routing.
-- Pass data to nested route components using `useOutletContext`.
+- Pass data to nested r oute components using `useOutletContext`.

 ## Introduction